arlonproj/arlon/README.md

 Cluster API and Crossplane.
 Arlon uses ArgoCD as the underlying Kubernetes manifest deployment and enforcement engine.
-A workload cluster is composed from the following constructs:
+A workload cluster is composed of the following constructs:
 - *Cluster spec*: a description of the infrastructure and external settings of a cluster, e.g. Kubernetes version, cloud provider, cluster type, node instance type.
 - *Profile*: a grouping of configuration bundles which will be installed into the cluster